everywhere-computer/docs/src/content/docs/everycli/local-dev.md

 }
 ```

-Build your rust package by specifying a `wasm32-unknown-unknown` target
+Build your rust package by specifying a `wasm32-unknown-unknown` target(Note: if you do not have the `wasm32-unknown-unknown` target installed, you will first need to run `rustup target add wasm32-unknown-unknown`)

 ```shell
 cargo build --target wasm32-unknown-unknown